 According to research, 11% of the overall population is likely to experience at least one UTI in their lives.
 As such a prevalent infection, it begs the question: are UTIs contagious?
-Let’s find out:

-Is a UTI contagious?
+Is a UTI Contagious?

 A UTI is an infection in your urinary tract – this includes your urethra, bladder, and kidneys.
 The infections develop as bacteria make their way through this part of your body, triggering a range of symptoms and complications.
-To understand if a UTI is contagious, we must first consider what causes them.
+To understand if a UTI is contagious, we must first consider what causes it.

 Studies suggest that the majority of UTIs are caused by the bacteria escherichia coli – or E coli for short.
 The thing is, this bacteria is naturally found within the body and is often harmless.
 There are different strains – such as E coli O157:H7, which most people know as the bacteria that causes severe stomach cramps and other bad symptoms.
 But, that particular strain is usually ingested through bad food products.
 Regular E coli is simply found within your intestines and is one of the many bacteria in your digestive system.

 So, how does this bacteria cause a UTI?
 Well, it happens when it finds its way from your digestive system to your urinary tract.
 Commonly, it transfers from the anus to the urethral opening.
 Many women suffer from UTIs through improperly wiping after going to the bathroom.
 Wiping from back to front risks transferring this bacteria and causing an infection.
 But, you could also pass the bacteria by simply touching around your backside and then touching the front without washing your hands.

 There is another bacteria that causes some urinary tract infections – klebsiella pneumoniae – and this usually forms in wet and damp conditions.
 For instance, if you wear a wet bathing suit for too long, the bacteria can form and get into your urinary tract.